CodingGarden/discord-welcome-code-of-conduct/README.md

+>Hey!
+We need your help translating this message into other languages.
+See the [CONTRIBUTING](./CONTRIBUTING.md) doc for more details.

 **TLDR** - **Read this entire message, or you will not be able to gain access to the rest of the channels on this server.**

 Hello friend!
 Welcome to the Coding Garden Discord server.